elunna/nerfhack-changelog/README.md

 * **Aggravate monster spells** cast at hero cause intrinsic aggravation for 50-300 turns.
 * **Foulstones** carried in open inventory also confer aggravate monster (however this does not add to the difficulty of spawned monsters)

+### Vulnerability properties
+* Ported from EvilHack
+* The hero can become temporarily vulnerable to the following attacks even if they have built up 100% intrinsic resistance:
+  * Fire
+  * Cold
+  * Acid
+  * Shock
+  * Poison
+* Sources of vulnerability include the following:
+  * Monster spellcasters' Vulnerability spell
+  * magic trap spell effect
+  * The Degenerator monster attack
+  * The Soul Shadow monster attack
+* While vulnerable, the hero's resistance is decreased by 50%.
+If your resistance was below 50% it can go below 0% and act as a damage booster.

 ### Impaired States and actions
 * Allow successfully using the #terrain command whilst impaired (xNetHack)
 * Falling downstairs does more damage: 10-19 damage instead of 1d3 damage (K-Mod)
 * Falling down a hole or pit whilst fumbling - or with you have low dexterity - can make you fall on a wielded weapon.
 * Going downstairs whilst stunned always results in falling, confusion sometimes does.
-* Jumping is not possible whilst **stunned**, and jumping whilst confused has a 20% chance to fail (EvilHack)
+* Jumping is not possible whilst **stunned**, and jumping whilst **confused** has a 20% chance to fail (EvilHack)
-* Many item actions are now forbidden if you have both hands welded.
+* Many item actions are now forbidden if you have both hands **welded**.
 * If you (or a monster) are stuck in a pit, the range of wand zaps and thrown items is limited to the  squares adjacent to the pit.
-* Hallucination affects all item descriptions and appearances in and outside of your inventory (SLASH'EM)
+* **Hallucination** affects all item descriptions and appearances in and outside of your inventory (SLASH'EM)
-* While hallucinating it's impossible to identify objects.
+* While **hallucinating** it's impossible to identify objects.
-* Auto-pickup is automatically disabled whilst hallucinating.
+* Auto-pickup is automatically disabled whilst **hallucinating**.
-* You will always hit monsters who are holding you.
-* Whilst fumbling, your character will be incapable of multishotting projectiles.
 * Allow performing the invocation whilst hallucinating.
+* You will always hit monsters who are **holding you**.
+* Whilst **fumbling**, your character will be incapable of multishotting projectiles.
-* Fumbling only causes 50% of kicks to be ineffective.
+* **Fumbling** only causes 50% of kicks to be ineffective.
-* Invert the checks for throwing cursed/greased/hated projectiles.

 #### Encumbrance affects AC
 * Being encumbered has a severe negative effect on your AC and inflicts a +4AC penalty for each level of encumbrance.